dominiquelaurain/hello-world/README.md

 # hello-world

-tutoral for newbie in github
+tutorial for newbie in github

+I must use markdown syntax

 this readme file have been completed